Adams (revolver): High rate of fire and stopping power

 Although the Adams revolver was rejected as an official British military weapon, its characteristics were well appreciated by the British public, soldiers and civilians alike, and many officers privately purchased the revolver at their own expense, along with the most popular contemporary revolver, the Colt 1851 Navy.
 As such, Adams revolvers saw heavy combat in Crimean war (1853–1856) and Indian Mutiny of 1857.
 In these conflicts, Adams revolvers were deemed slightly better in some situations than Colts, due to their higher rate of fire at close range and slightly better stopping power (due to their larger caliber, 0.44 vs 0.36 in the Colt Navy).
-However, power and performance still lacked when compared to the newer models of the 1848 Colt Dragon produced the same year.
+However, power and performance still lacked when compared to the newer models of the 1848 Colt Dragoon produced the same year.
 In 1860, one officer of the 88th Regiment wrote a letter to Robert Adams, praising his pistols:

 I had one of your largest-sized Revolver Pistols at the bloody battle of Inkermann, and by some chance got surrounded by Russians.
 I then found the advantages of your pistol over that of Colonel Colt's, for had I to cock before each shot I would have lost my life.
 I should not have had time to cock, as they were too close to me, being only a few yards from me: so close that I was bayoneted through the thigh immediately after shooting the fourth man.
 I hope this may be of service to you, as I certainly owe my life to your invention of the Revolver Pistol.

 In April 1896, Lieutenant Colonel G. V. Fosbery commented about an incident with a Colt Navy revolver during the Indian Rebellion of 1857:

 An officer, who especially prided himself on his pistol-shooting, was attacked by a stalwart mutineer armed with a heavy sword.
 The officer, unfortunately for himself, carried a Colt's Navy pistol, which, as you may remember, was of small caliber, and fired a sharp-pointed picket bullet of 60 to the pound and a heavy charge of powder, its range being at least 600 yards, as I have frequently proved.
 This he proceeded to empty into the sepoy as he advanced, but, having done so, he waited just one second too long to see the effect of his shooting, and was cloven to the teeth by his antagonist, who then dropped down and died beside him.
 My informant, who witnessed the affair, told me that five of the six bullets had struck the sepoy close together in the chest, and had all passed through him and out at his back.